-Begin your park visit at Hindman Hall, the park's battlefield museum and visitor center and museum.
+Begin your park visit at Hindman Hall, the park's battlefield museum and visitor center.
 Interactive exhibits interpreting and detailing the Battle of Prairie Grove bring that history alive.
 They share stories about the battle, how the landscape affected and shaped the strategic decisions made by both armies, and the Civil War's devastating local effect.

 The park hosts Arkansas's largest battle reenactment biennially in even-numbered years during the first weekend of December.
 Activities include guided tours through Union, Confederate and civilian camps; military drills conducted by reenactors; cooking, spinning and lace-making demonstrations; and living history programs.
 Beginning at 1:00 p.m. each day, battle demonstrations feature charges and counterattacks by Union and Confederate infantry and cavalry on the actual battlefield near the historic Borden House.

 More information on the Civil War in Arkansas can be found on the Arkansas History Commission website

 Visit the park's online calendar of events for specially-scheduled programs.
 The park's daily offering includes:

 Geocache Tour: Enjoy this self-guided, 15-point virtual cache tour of the park grounds.
 Total walking distance is just over one mile.
 This tour may take 45 minutes to two hours to complete, depending on your experience level with geocaching.
 The first point coordinates are N 35° 58.988, W 094° 18.631.
 By policy, geocaches may only be placed by park employees at Prairie Grove Battlefield State Park.